-I lived in Melbourne some years ago for work, far away from friends and family.
-One of my favorite pass time was going to Daimaru Japanese department store.
-At the lower ground floor of the store there were fast food outlets.
-There was this particular one that sold Japanese cabbage omelettes and I was really fond of it.
-The omelettes were served with a thick oyster sauce and mayonnaise.
+I lived in Melbourne 20 years ago for work, far away from family and friends.
+One of my favorite pass-time was visiting the Daimaru Japanese department store.
+At the lower ground floor of the store there were food outlets.
+There was this particular stall that sold Japanese cabbage omelets which I was very fond of.
+The omelets were served with a thick oyster sauce and mayonnaise.

-Here is a tummy friendly version of a cabbage omelette – served with a lighter sauce.
+Here is a tummy friendly version of a cabbage omelet – served with a lighter dipping sauce.

 - 3 eggs, lightly beaten

 - 1 tbsp. oyster sauce, mixed with 1tbsp. water

 - 1 tsp corn flour (or potato starch), mix with 1 tbsp. water

 - To make the sauce – in a small saucepan, mix 1 tbsp. of oyster sauce with 1 tbsp. water, cook over low heat and bring it to just below boiling; remove the saucepan from heat, add the corn flour (or potato starch) mixture, stir until the sauce thicken; leave aside to cool.

 - In a frying pan, bring a little cooking oil to medium heat, add cabbage and 1.5 tsp sesame oil; lightly sauté for a 5 minutes; season with salt to taste; transfer the cabbage to a plate to cool.

 - In a mixing bowl, combine eggs, cabbage, green beans, carrot and 1.5 tsp sesame oil and season with salt to taste.